 Healthcare in Singapore is of a high quality and expensive.
 You should take enough medication to cover your stay and carry it in your hand baggage.
 Not all UK prescribed drugs are available in Singapore.
-Some over-the-counter medications like Ibuprofen need a prescription.
-Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.
+Some over-the-counter medications need a prescription.
+Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and that your travel insurance also covers costs for medical repatriation.

 From June to October Singapore can experience high levels of pollution (haze) from land clearance fires in Indonesia.
 The haze can cause disruption to local and regional air travel, and the air pollution may have an impact on public health.
 Keep up-to-date with local information and seek medical advice on appropriate precautions.
 You should monitor the Pollutant Standards Index (PSI) updates and health advisories from the Singapore government.

 UK health authorities have classified Singapore as having a risk of Zika virus transmission.
 For information and advice about the risks associated with Zika virus, visit the National Travel Health Network and Centre website.

 Hand, Foot and Mouth Disease is common in Singapore with more serious outbreaks from time to time.
 Young children are particularly at risk.